 While not exclusively for small business owners, Quora lets users ask questions on virtually any business-related topic—and every “best answer” has been voted on.
 Social Media Examiner recommends using Quora selectively, however, as it can act as a self-promotion platform on occasion.
 But if you target your search, it’s a good opportunity to connect with experts, find up-to-date blog topics, and network with others in your industry.

-This active message board offers sections on starting a small business, managing a business, accounting and taxes, payroll and human resources, financing, and more.
+Small Business Forum.net is an active message board that offers sections on starting a small business, managing a business, accounting and taxes, payroll and human resources, financing, and more.
 While there is a heavy online marketing presence, there’s also a section on traditional marketing.

 Some small business forums are industry-specific, like FohBoh, which focuses on the restaurant industry.
 Here small business owners discuss a wide variety of food service-related issues, like whether tipping is a good or bad idea, how to motivate wait staff, and the potential value of loyalty rewards programs for customers and guests.

-This popular virtual bulletin board claims to be the “largest manufacturing technology community on the web” and offers practical advice from other members about the operations of one’s business, shop management, and owner issues.
+The Practical Machinist is a popular virtual bulletin board, claiming to be the “largest manufacturing technology community on the web” and offering practical advice from other members about the operations of one’s business, shop management, and owner issues.
 Besides the forum, this site also has articles and videos on related topics.

-While this forum is primarily for Internet-based businesses, it’s still a great place for online conversations with other entrepreneurs interested in Internet marketing.
+While the Warrior Forum is primarily for Internet-based businesses, it’s still a great place for online conversations with other entrepreneurs interested in Internet marketing.
 Calling themselves warriors, the members here are very open about sharing both their successes and their failures.
 This site also contains blogs, social groups, and a marketplace where you can advertise your relevant high-quality products.

-This business and webmaster forum allows you to make introductions, ask questions, and get advice on topics related to business property, HR, legal issues, business planning, finance, and accounting.
+The Business Advice Forum is a business and webmaster forum that allows you to make introductions, ask questions, and get advice on topics related to business property, HR, legal issues, business planning, finance, and accounting.
 The message threads are primarily about online businesses.

-This UK-based message board offers news and advice for those engaging in international business.
+The UK Business Forums is a UK-based message board offering news and advice for those engaging in international business.
 For small business owners looking to expand beyond their borders, this forum is a treasure trove of information—plus opportunities to connect with small business owners who have global perspectives.

 Another UK-based business message board, UK Business Labs not only offers technology advice, business planning information, HR and hiring best practices, accounting, legal, and trademark forums, and tips for startups, it also has a specific forum for women in business.